catornot/bp-ort/README.md

 - 17 => view debugger
 - 18 => battery yoinker

+### comments on "combat ai" and it's derivatives
+it's a general purpose routine for the bots to follow. it's just shoot anything or walk to the closest enemy. it does support all facets of titanfall 2 gameplay (titan calling, embarking titans, using titans, pilot combat, etc) but it's very basic. it also has a feature to actually make them a bit fair where they will get more aim spread the faster the target moves (only for pilots). the derivations like the headhunter ai try to play the objective of the gamemode but they are not auto activated and have to manually set via the `bot_cmds_type` cvar.

 # other features

 ## admin abuse (incomplete) with auto completion!!!